ShanmuganandK/PasswordManagerApp/README.md

 ---

-**Note**: This application provides secure local storage for sensitive information.
-For production use, consider implementing additional encryption and security measures.
+**Note**: This application implements enterprise-grade AES-256-GCM encryption with zero-knowledge architecture.
+All sensitive data is encrypted with your master password as the key, ensuring that even if your device is compromised, your data remains secure.
+The app follows OWASP mobile security guidelines and uses NIST-approved cryptographic algorithms.